Perlorian: Nameneko: a Japanese fad

-Photographer Satoru Tsuda originally didn't like cats, but in 1979 he took in four tiny kittens he'd found abandoned at a dry cleaner's shop near his home, taking care of them just as a mother cat would.
+Photographer Satoru Tsuda originally did not like cats, but in 1979 he took in four tiny kittens he had found abandoned at a dry cleaner's shop near his home, taking care of them just as a mother cat would.
 After a few months he noticed one of them ("Matakichi", named after the dry cleaning business in which he was found) playing with some doll clothes, and the idea for Perlorian was born.
-The first item was a poster of Matakichi dressed as a motorcycle gang member with the slogan "All Japan Fast Feline Federation — You Won’t Lick Us!".
+The first item was a poster of Matakichi dressed as a motorcycle gang member with the slogan "All Japan Fast Feline Federation — You Won't Lick Us!".
 The poster went on to sell 8 million copies and launched a craze for more items.
 Hundreds of items would be released in a short time, including novelty fake IDs, underwear, and a handheld video game.
 Like most fads the initial craze dissipated quickly, but Namennayo items are still being produced and in 2010 the brand celebrated its 30th anniversary.